i0brendan0/pokeemerald-expanded-1-10-0/README.md

 ### TODO LIST

+    - Finish new maps.
+    - Update wild Pokemon to use new regional dex.
     - TMs 51-120 need descriptions.
         - Use move descriptions as a base.
     - New incense items need graphics.